Rules

 Fielders and Double Plays

-Positioning of Eligible Fielders
+Positioning of Eligible Infielders

 • The batting team is responsible for adjudicating whether a fielder was positioned correctly before the pitch was released.